Speaking challenge is now open

 - For each contest there will be an arbiter whose duty is to hear any protests as they arise and decide on them before the contest continues.
 The arbiter’s decision shall be final.
 If possible, each contest should be videotaped or recorded by officials so that any point of contention may be reviewed.

-- This competition is open to all band members that have registered before October 16, 2020.
+- This competition is open to all band members, non-band members who work for the band or who reside in the First Nation that have registered before October 31, 2021.
+A “competitor” may consist of a team of 1-3 people.

 - In competition, all phrases will be randomly selected from the official monthly language sets compiled by Deshkan Ziibiing.
 The official list is the final authority for the competition meaning we acknowledge different ways and dialects of saying things in the language however for competitive reasons responses must stay true to the official 8 language sets provided throughout the Anishaabemowin Speaking Challenge.